-3.1.2.8.6.2 ME: Message, extended squitter - This 56-bit (33-88) downlink field in DF = 17 shall be used to transmit broadcast messages.
-Extended squitter shall be supported by registers 05, 06, 07, 08, 09, 0A {HEX} and 61-6F {HEX} and shall conform to either version 0 or version 1 message formats as described below:
+3.1.2.8.6.2 ME: Message, extended squitter.
+This 56-bit (33-88) downlink field in DF = 17 shall be used to transmit broadcast messages.
+Extended squitter shall be supported by registers 05, 06, 07, 08, 09, 0A {HEX} and 61-6F {HEX} and shall conform to either version 0, version 1 or version 2 message formats as described below:

-a) Version 0 ES message formats and related requirements are suitable for early implementation of extended squitter applications.
-Surveillance quality is reported by navigation uncertainty category (NUC), which can be an indication of either the accuracy or integrity of the navigation data used by ADS-B. However, there is no indication as to which of these, integrity or accuracy, the NUC value is providing an indication of.

-b) Version 1 ES message formats and related requirements apply to more advanced ADS-B applications.
+- a) Version 0 ES message formats and related requirements are suitable for early implementation of extended squitter applications.
+Surveillance quality is reported by navigation uncertainty category (NUC), which can be an indication of either the accuracy or integrity of the navigation data used by ADS-B. However, there is no indication as to which of these, integrity or accuracy, the NUC value is providing an indication of. - b) Version 1 ES message formats and related requirements apply to more advanced ADS-B applications.
 Surveillance accuracy and integrity are reported separately as navigation accuracy category (NAC), navigation integrity category (NIC) and surveillance integrity level (SIL).
-Version 1 ES formats also include provisions for enhanced reporting of status information c) Version 2 ES message formats and relatedrequirements contain the provisions of version 1 butfurther enhance integrity and parameter reporting.Version 2 ES formats separately report position source integrity from the integrity of the ADS-B transmitting equipment.
+Version 1 ES formats also include provisions for enhanced reporting of status information - c) Version 2 ES message formats and related requirements contain the provisions of version 1 but further enhance integrity and parameter reporting.
+Version 2 ES formats separately report position source integrity from the integrity of the ADS-B transmitting equipment.
 Version 2 ES formats also separate vertical accuracy reporting from horizontal position accuracy, remove vertical integrity from position integrity, and provide for the reporting of the SSR Mode A code.
 GNSS antenna offset and additional horizontal position integrity values.
-Version 2 ES formats also modify the target state report to include selected altitude, selected heading, and barometric pressure setting.

-N1.The formats and update rates of each register are specified in the Technical Provisions for Mode S Services and Extended Squitter (Doc 9871).
-The formats and update rates for individual squitters are defined by the version number of the extended squitter.
+Version 2 ES formats also modify the target state report to include selected altitude, selected heading, and barometric pressure setting. - Note 1.
+The formats and update rates of each register are specified in the Technical Provisions for Mode S Services and Extended Squitter (Doc 9871).
+The formats and update rates for individual squitters are defined by the version number of the extended squitter. - Note 2.

-N2.
 The formats for the three different versions are interoperable.
 An extended squitter receiver can recognize and decode signals of its own version, as well as lower versions' message formats.
-The receiver, however, can decode higher version signals according to its own capability.

-N3.Guidance material on transponder register formats and data sources is included in the Technical Provisions for Mode S Services and Extended Squitter (Doc 9871)

-Note 1 - The formats and update rates of each register are specified in the Technical Provisions for Mode S Services and Extended Squitter (Doc 9871).

-Note 2 - The formats for the two versions are interoperable.
-An extended squitter receiver can recognize and decode both version 0 and version 1 message formats.

-Note 3 - Guidance material on transponder register formats and data sources is included in the Manual on Mode S Specific Services (Doc 9688).

-3.1.2.8.6.3 Extended squitter types

-3.1.2.8.6.3.1 Airborne position squitter - The airborne position extended squitter type shall use format DF = 17 with the contents of GICB register 05 {HEX} inserted in the ME field.

-Note - A GICB request (3.1.2.6.11.2) containing RR equals 16 and DI equals 7 and RRS equals 5 will cause the resulting reply to contain the airborne position report in its MB field.

-3.1.2.8.6.3.1.1 SSS, surveillance status subfield in ME - The transponder shall report the surveillance status of the transponder in this 2-bit (38, 39) subfield of ME when ME contains an airborne position squitter report.
+The receiver, however, can decode higher version signals according to its own capability. - Note 3.
+Guidance material on transponder register formats and data sources is included in the Technical Provisions for Mode S Services and Extended Squitter (Doc 9871). - 3.1.2.8.6.3 Extended squitter types - 3.1.2.8.6.3.1 Airborne position squitter The airborne position extended squitter type shall use format DF = 17 with the contents of GICB register 05 {HEX} inserted in the ME field. - Note A GICB request (3.1.2.6.11.2) containing RR equals 16 and DI equals 7 and RRS equals 5 will cause the resulting reply to contain the airborne position report in its MB field. - 3.1.2.8.6.3.1.1 SSS, surveillance status subfield in ME The transponder shall report the surveillance status of the transponder in this 2-bit (38, 39) subfield of ME when ME contains an airborne position squitter report.